Well-Being and Mental Health Resources

 Information About Counseling Services

 All undergraduate and graduate students enrolled in the College of Natural Resources or College of Education are eligible.
-Finn is also available to consult with staff and faculty in each college about a student.
+Faculty and staff in each college may also reach out to consult about a student.

-What is the cost to meet with Finn?
+What is the cost?
 Will it be covered by student insurance?

-There is no cost for appointments with Finn.
+There is no cost for appointments with our counselor.
 Insurance will not be billed.

-When and how can I sign up for counseling with Finn?
+When and how can I sign up for counseling?

-Finn is available to begin meeting with students on April 17, 2023.
 You can sign up for appointments through the Counseling Center’s “getting started” page or attend drop-in hours to be announced.
-The College of Natural Resources will host a meet and greet with Finn on Thursday, April 20 in Jordan Hall Addition Room 1214.

-Finn can provide both individual and group counseling, as well as psychoeducational workshop recommendations, and is equipped to help with crisis response.
-Since Finn is not a psychiatrist, they cannot prescribe medication.
-However, Finn can refer you to a psychiatrist or any other services you might need.
+Our counselor can provide both individual and group counseling, as well as psychoeducational workshop recommendations, and is equipped to help with crisis response.
+Since they are not a psychiatrist, they cannot prescribe medication.
+However, they can refer you to a psychiatrist or any other services you might need.

-What other wellness and mental health services are available?
+What other wellness and mental health services are available at NC State?

 In addition to our embedded counselor and services offered through the college, students may utilize services and other counselors at the university’s Counseling Center as needed.
 All degree-seeking students at NC State can also request up to 12 free telehealth counseling sessions over the course of a year with one of AcademicLiveCare’s licensed counselors.
 NC State also provides mental health resources and services for faculty and staff.
 In addition to resources offered through the Faculty and Staff Assistance Program, State Health Plan members have access to mental health coverage and additional resources via the Behavioral Health Resource Center.
 All of the university’s Wolfpack Wellness resources can be found at wellness.ncsu.edu/resources.
 If you are concerned about a student, you can complete an online referral.